Mkohm/detekt-hint/README.md

 ```bash
 java -jar detekt/detekt-cli/build/libs/detekt-cli-1.5.0-all.jar --plugins detekt-hint/build/libs/detekt-hint-0.0.2.jar --config detekt-hint/config/detekt.yml --classpath detekt-hint/ --input detekt-hint/
 ```
 Remember to enter the [latest](https://mvnrepository.com/artifact/io.gitlab.arturbosch.detekt/detekt-cli) detekt-cli version, the [latest](https://mvnrepository.com/artifact/io.github.mkohm/detekt-hint) detekt-hint version and the path to your classpath and source code.
+Also, make sure that the detekt.yml you are using contains the unique package name in the configuration for the UseCompositionInsteadOfInheritance rule.